deningsr/MLB-Pitch-Data/README.md

 #### The source data is taken from the MLB Pitch Data 2015-2018 found on Kaggle.com.
 Several individual datasets are pulled from this source and are detailed below:

-* MLB Pitch Data: Contains pitch-level data such as pitcher, batter, pitch type, speed of pitch, and result of the pitch (strike, ball, out, etc..)
+* MLB Pitch Data: Contains pitch-level data such as pitcher, batter, pitch type, speed of pitch, and result of the pitch (strike, ball, out, etc..).
+To access this csv, please refer to the direct link in the <code>download_pitches_task</code> in the DAG.

-* MLB at-bat Data: Contains at-bat-level data such as pitcher, batter, at-bat result, and current inning.
+* MLB At-Bat Data: Contains at-bat-level data such as pitcher, batter, at-bat result, and current inning.

 * MLB Games Data: Contains game-level data such as home team, away team, date, and final score.